maxi-k/software-engineering-13-team-cq/doc/technische-dokumentation/backend-development.md

 This test demonstrates how to use our central API.

 ## ProcessingPipelineIntegrationTest
-This test shows how our data processing pipeline works.
+This test shows how our data processing pipeline works and that it works.
 As it depends on the API-Mock, it is disabled by default.

+# State
+As our application uses [Quartz](http://www.quartz-scheduler.org) for scheduling, it does not need to rely on it's state.